 I recently came across the KWFinder, a premium keyword research tool that offers a great free version with limited features.

-Unlock the real potential of low competition keywords using KWFinder’s research tool which offers the most accurate keyword difficulty score along with relevant search metrics like exact search volume (average monthly searches), search trends profile, CPC and PPC competitiveness.
+Unlock the real potential of low-competition keywords using KWFinder’s research tool which offers the most accurate keyword difficulty score along with relevant search metrics like exact search volume (average monthly searches), search trends profile, CPC, and PPC competition.

 How Does KWFinder Work?